TelerikAcademy/JavaScript-Applications/README.md

 *   Async programming
 *   Callbacks
 *   Promises
+	*	Native with polyfill
+	*	Using a library: Bluebird, RSVP, Q
 *   Async operations with ES 2015 function generators

 #### 7. Consuming web services and AJAX